LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas

 LPG Fuel – What is Autogas (LPG Gas for Cars)

-It can also be used for fixed ICE installations, like generators.
+Autogas can also be used for fixed ICE installations, like generators.

 Liquefied petroleum gas or liquid petroleum gas – LPG – also identified as propane or butane, are flammable hydrocarbon gas mixtures used as fuel in vehicles, as Autogas, as well as for home heating and cooking fuel.

-LPG Conversion for an LPG Gas Car
+LPG Gas Auto Conversion for an LPG Gas Car

-The newest LPG conversion system for an LPG gas auto – LPDI – is also the most advanced whilst the oldest converter-mixer LPG gas systems are, by far, the least sophisticated LPG conversions.
+The newest LPG gas auto conversion system for an LPG gas auto – LPDI – is also the most advanced whilst the oldest converter-mixer LPG gas systems are, by far, the least sophisticated LPG conversions.

-LPG Car Conversion Systems in Summary
+LPG Gas Auto Conversion Systems in Summary

 - LPG Liquid Phase Injection (LPI) systems inject liquid directly into the intake manifold.